 Students involved in a romantic relationship should demonstrate discretion, mutual respect and awareness of others in the expression of their feelings.
-At no time should a relationship more intimate than friendship be apparent to others, and appropriate behaviour should be demonstrated at all times.
-Kissing on the lips and extended embraces are not appropriate.
+At no time should a relationship more intimate than friendship cause discomfort to others, and appropriate behaviour should be demonstrated at all times.
+Kissing on the lips and extended embraces are examples of behaviour that is not appropriate.
 It is strictly forbidden for a student to spend time in another student's room during the night.